FanPoints/server-js/docs/partners/tutorial.md

 ## Creating a New Partner

-Open the *FanPoints* dashboard and create a new account.
+Open the [*FanPoints* dashboard](https://backend-app-svelte-aec.pages.dev) and create a new account.
 Once logged in, use the *Create New* button to create a new partner.

 ## Joining a Loyalty Program

 Open the newly created partner and navigate to the *Loyalty Programs* tab.
 You can send a request to join a loyalty program.
 This will allow users in this loyalty program to interact in your app.
 It might take a few days until the loyalty program (hopefully) accepts your request.

 > You can always use the *Example Loyalty Program* to test your integration.
 This loyalty program is open to everyone and can be used for testing purposes.
-Check out the documentation for more information.

 ## Using the *FanPoints* Partner App

-If you want users to collect and spend Fan Points in your physical stores without any further integration, you can use the *FanPoints* Partner App.
-It will be available for download shortly and will allow you to distribute and collect Fan Points by simply scanning the users' QR code.
+If you want users to collect and spend Fan Points in your physical stores without any further integration, you can use the *FanPoints* partner app.
+It will be available for download shortly and will allow you to distribute and collect Fan Points by simply scanning users QR codes.

 ## Setting up the *FanPoints* SDK

-Now you're ready to integrate the *FanPoints* SDK into your infrastructure.
+Now you are ready to integrate the *FanPoints* SDK into your infrastructure.
 You can use the SDK to let users collect and spend Fan Points.

 Currently, only a server-side typescript SDK is available.
 It needs to be used in your backend, as user-level authorization is not yet supported.
 We are working on a client-side SDK that will allow you to use the SDK in your client-side code.